DevOps-With-Hammad/Python/6--Day (#6) - Beginner - Python Functions & Karel/README.md

 # 06 - Day 6 - Beginner - Python Functions & Karel
-# COntent of the day:-
+# Content of the day:-
         - 001 Day 6 Goals what we will make by the end of the day.
         - 002 Defining and Calling Python Functions.
         - 003 The Hurdles Loop Challenge.